Insights · 12 min read

 • Calculating core CX metrics involves simple methods; for instance, NPS is the difference in percentage between Promoters and Detractors, while CSAT is the average score from customer satisfaction surveys.

-• Advanced CX measurement techniques employ AI-driven analytics, predictive insights, and sentiment analysis to provide a deeper understanding of customer behavior and needs and behavior.
+• Advanced customer experience measurement techniques employ AI-driven analytics, predictive insights, and sentiment analysis to provide a deeper understanding of customer behavior and needs and behavior.

 Over 50 percent of customers will switch to a competitor after a single unsatisfactory customer experience. - Zendesk CX Trends